tarwn/lessthandot-hugo/blogs/content/posts/2016-11-07-to-build-automatic-bookmarking-unsupervised-text-classification.md

 Word: false, TF-IDF: 0.00812
 Word: isusingwallaby, TF-IDF: 0.00609
 ```
-Apparently I didn't use explicit “false” values frequently enough in the prior posts (or at least not as frequently as I used the word Javascript).
+Apparently I didn't use explicit "false" values frequently enough in the prior posts (or at least not as frequently as I used the word Javascript).

 This bring us to the reasons it won't fit for what I'm doing: